liguowang/liguowang.github.io/research.md

 These tools have been widely used by academic institutions and industries, and have been cited hundreds of times.
 For example:

-- I developed the [RSeQC](http://rseqc.sourceforge.net) package
+- We developed the [RSeQC](http://rseqc.sourceforge.net) package
 to comprehensively evaluate different aspects of RNA-Seq experiments.
 RSeQC has been downloaded tens of thousands of time by people all over the world.
 It has been installed in institute level computing clusters of many institutions including [NIH](https://hpc.nih.gov/apps/rseqc.html), Boston University, Pennsylvania State University (Galaxy platform), etc.

--  I developed [CPAT](http://lilab.research.bcm.edu/cpat) - to quickly recognize noncoding
+-  We developed [CPAT](http://lilab.research.bcm.edu/cpat) - to quickly recognize noncoding
 RNAs from protein coding mRNAs.
 CPAT uses a logistic regression model built with four sequence features.
 CPAT is not only accurate (sensitivity: 0.96, specificity: 0.97), but also much more efficient (~10,000 times faster) than other tools, which enables the